zuiderkwast/simpleton/README.md

 b = append(a, 4)
 ```

 The variable `a` is initialized to an array with 3 elements.
 Then `4` is appended to a to produce another array, which is assigned to `b`.
 Semantically, this is a new array, but since this is the last use of `a`, the array `a` can be re-used, and instead of copying it to create the new array, `4` can simply be appended the same array, which is then returned as a brand new array.
-Semantically, it is not the same array, but since there are no references to `a`, the _garbage_ left over from `a` can be _recycled_.
+Semantically, it is not the same array, but since there are no references to `a`, the value left over from `a` can be _recycled_.

 The same principle applies to hash tables and strings.